MicrosoftDocs/msix-docs/msix-src/app-package-updates.md

 ## App update constraints

+#### Updates are performed within the same package family
+The package family is comprised of the Package Name and Publisher.
+To be able to update, the new package metadata will need to be the same as the previously installed package.

 #### App updates must increment to a higher version
 App updates is general will require the version of the new package to be higher than the current one.
 General app update process will not allow packages with lower versions to be installed by default.
 Starting Windows 10 1809 update, *'rollback'* was introduced.
 It allows lower version packages to be installed when an override switch is provided as part of the update arguments.
 It is currently available in PowerShell using the ForceUpdateFromAnyVersion switch and in [AppInstaller file](https://docs.microsoft.com/en-us/windows/msix/app-installer/update-settings).